-Members were aware that the Council agreed in April 2020 to relax enforcement action in relation to the Sunday Opening hours of large supermarkets.
+Members will be aware that the Council agreed in April 2020 to relax enforcement action in relation to the Sunday Opening hours of large supermarkets.
 This action was taken as a response to the unprecedented impact of COVID-19 and sought to facilitate key workers, healthcare workers and customers with disabilities.
 The period between 10.00 am and 1.00 pm was set aside for these categories.
-Normal liquor licensing provisions were not affected by this relaxation.
+Normal liquor licencing provisions were not affected by this relaxation.

-Over recent weeks, representations had been made by local retailers requesting that the Council does not enforce Sunday Trading hours in the run up to Christmas.
+Over recent weeks, representations have been made by local retailers requesting that the Council does not enforce Sunday Trading hours in the run up to Christmas.
 This is to facilitate 'safe' shopping environments and social distancing for staff and customers and to allow the effective management of customer volumes.
-Retailers would in all cases be expected to comply with all current COVID-19 related legislation and regulations.
+Retailers will in all cases be expected to comply with all current COVID-19 related legislation and regulations.

-To this end, it was recommended that the Council does not undertake enforcement action against large retail shops (in excess of $280 m^2$ ), should they choose to open or deliver on a Sunday from 10.00 am onwards.
-Normal liquor licensing provisions would not be affected by this relaxation.
+To this end, it is recommended that the Council does not undertake enforcement action against large retail shops (in excess of $280 \, m^2$), should they choose to open or deliver on a Sunday from $10.00 \, \text{am}$ onwards.
+Normal liquor licencing provisions would not be affected by this relaxation.
 This will apply to all retail units across the Borough.
-This arrangement is temporary and will be in place from Sunday 29 November 2020 and those Sundays when shops are allowed to open until Sunday 10 January 2021.
-There was no change to smaller retail shops (under $280 m^2$ ), which can continue to trade up to 24 hours.
+This arrangement is temporary and will be in place from Sunday 29 November 2020 and those Sundays when shops are allowed to open until Sunday $10 \, \text{January} \, 2021$.
+There is no change to smaller retail shops (under $280 \, m^2$), which can continue to trade up to $24 \, \text{hours}$.

-The legal advice was that during the current COVID-19 pandemic it was reasonable and proportionate for the Council to relax its enforcement powers in relation to Sunday trading hours under The Shops (Sunday Trading &c.)
+The legal advice is that during the current COVID-19 pandemic it is reasonable and proportionate for the Council to relax its enforcement powers in relation to Sunday trading hours under The Shops (Sunday Trading &c.)
 (Northern Ireland) Order 1997 for the period as outlined above.

-Members were advised that should this approach be approved, Officers would communicate the new arrangements accordingly.
+Should this approach be approved, Officers will communicate the new arrangements accordingly.